sreerag-rajan/learning-go/README.md

     - formatting time : ```go 01-02-2006 15:04:05 Monday```
     - Pointer is a direct reference to memory location. using this ensures original value is being transferred and not a copy
     - array is not a commonly used data type in this.
 Slice is what is dominantly used
+    - ranges in slice, the last range are non-inclusive